 Mid Budget Solo Travelers ($15 - $30): A private room at hostels starts at $15, which usually comes with free Wi-Fi and breakfast.
 Airbnb is on the rise in most major cities and tourist destinations, with a private fan room starting at $10 - $40.
 On the islands, expect to pay $20 - $30 for a bungalow with a private bathroom.

-Local Food Spots ($1 - $5): This is where Philippines gets more affordable.
+Local Food Spots ($1 - $5): This is where the Philippines gets more affordable.
 Local food is generally cheap and delicious, with BBQ chicken with rice costing about $1.
 Small restaurants on the streets offer adobo and lechon for about $2 - $3.
 Beer is very cheap, with a big bottle costing only $1.

 Restaurants & Seafood ($5 and up): American fast food culture is prominent in the Philippines.
 There are also small restaurants that serve rice and noodles with huge variety of dishes.
 Mid-range restaurants serve local and western cuisine.
 Seafood is fresh and inexpensive – a large grilled fish from a beachfront restaurant runs around $10.

 Getting There: The main international airports are Ninoy Aquino International Airport (Manila), Mactan-Cebu International Airport (Cebu), and Francisco Bangoy International Airport (Davao).